 During 2002, KLT Gas focused on the acquisition of additional leased acreage and the testing and development of several unconventional natural gas properties.
-KLT Gas' earnings in 2001 reflect the \$12.0 million after tax gain on the sale of its 50% equity ownership in Patrick KLT Gas, LLC.
+Discontinued Operations (KLT Gas) in 2001 reflects the \$12.0 million after tax gain on the sale of its 50% equity ownership in Patrick KLT Gas, LLC.